uKaigo/dotfiles/README.md

 All of the steps are optional and you WILL be asked for input.

-If you to say yes to all questions, set the `BS_CONFIRM_ALL` environment variable.
+If you wish to say yes to all questions, set the `BS_CONFIRM_ALL` environment variable.

 Example:
 ```sh